FunnelKit

 Address the concern about a product defect, shipping reason, or anything else and ask for their feedback to improve.

-Keep the communication channels open during the refund process, building trust and showing you care about your customers.
+Keep the communication channels open throughout the refund process to build trust and show you care about your customers.

 7. Failed

-The order gets a failed status when there is an issue with the payment processing, such as a declined card, insufficient funds, or any other reason.
+The order is marked as failed when there is an issue with payment processing, such as a declined card, insufficient funds, or another reason.

-Please note that this status may not show immediately but instead show as ‘Pending’ until the confirmation.
+Please note that this status may not appear immediately; it will show as ‘Pending’ until confirmation.

 Effective action: